dart-lang/site-www/src/content/interop/js-interop/package-web.md

 between `dart:html` and `package:web`.

 After changing the import, any renamed objects will be new "undefined" errors.
-You can adress these either:
+You can address these either:
 - From the CLI by running `dart fix --dry-run`.
 - In your IDE, select the `dart fix`: **Rename to '`package:web name`'**.